tairasoul/YADMB/README.md

 ## loop

-loops the song or the queue, depending on which was provided
+loops the song, the playlist, the queue or nothing, depending on which was provided

 ## pause